The following Property guidance note provides comprehensive and up to date legal information covering:

 a statement showing that the premises qualify for the right of collective enfranchisement on the relevant date

-details of any leasehold interests to be acquired (eg an intervening head lease, and any flats subject to mandatory leaseback to the freeholder) — in Wiggins, the Court of Appeal held that an initial notice could not be amended to include intermediate leasehold interests granted after it was served
+details of any leasehold interests to be acquired (eg an intervening head lease, and any flats subject to mandatory leaseback to the freeholder)—in Wiggins, the Court of Appeal held that an initial notice could not be amended to include intermediate leasehold interests granted after it was served

 the price proposed, including a price for any intermediate interests

-the full names and addresses of all the qualifying tenants in the property and sufficient details of their leases to show that
+the full names and addresses of all the qualifying tenants in the property and sufficient details of their leases to show that they are

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.